olga97o/react/README.md

 4.Cards page should contain your <CardsContainer /> component with all the logic you’ve done before (no additional code required).

 Important note: if the user is not logged in he should NOT able to view /profile and /cards pages.

+Task 6:

+Summary:

+1.Based on your previous tasks integrate Redux for state management (you need both react and react-redux dependencies).

+2.Store all the application data into Redux state (e.g. cards data, user data, authorization status).

+3.Implementation notes:

+1) Create an additional folder in your app ( store, redux or something else).
+This folder will contain the store of your whole application(createStore), all the required reducers for your app (if you have more than 1 reducer, don’t forget to combine them), contain all the required actions for your app (type is the only required field for action, other fields are up to you).
+You can create additional folders and files there if you need.

+2) For using Redux with React you will need the react-redux library.
+Don’t forget to wrap the entire components hierarchy Provider component and pass the store as a prop to it.

+3)Each component, which needs access to a redux store can be wrapped with connect(mapStateToProps, mapDispatchToProps)( YourComponent) or you can use hooks (useDispatch, useSelector).

+4) Use redux-thunk (purpose of redux-thunk, how to apply it to your store) as middleware in order to ‘teach’ Redux to recognize special kinds of actions that are in fact functions.